Noriyuki Yamaguchi

-Noriyuki Yamaguchi (山口 敬之, Yamaguchi Noriyuki) is a former Japanese journalist and biographer of former Japanese Prime Minister Shinzo Abe.
-He is accused of raping Shiori Itō, who was an intern at Thomson Reuters.
-His denials and the police refusing to press rape charges against Yamaguchi sparked the Me too movement in Japan.
+Noriyuki Yamaguchi (山口 敬之, Yamaguchi Noriyuki) is a former Japanese journalist and a biographer of former Japanese Prime Minister Shinzo Abe.
+He has been accused of the rape of Shiori Itō, while she was an intern at Thomson Reuters.
+His denials and the police's refusal to press the charges against Yamaguchi sparked the Me too movement in Japan.

 History

 Noriyuki Yamaguchi was born in Tokyo, Japan, in 1966.
 He attended the Keio University Faculty of Economics.
-He later joined the Tokyo Broadcasting System Television where was assigned to the news department as a photojournalist.
+He later joined the Tokyo Broadcasting System Television where he was assigned to the news department as a photojournalist.
 His overseas assignments included London, England, Phnom Penh, Cambodia, and Washington, DC, US.
 After retiring, he appeared on TV programs such as TV Asahi and Fuji TV and on the radio.

-On April 23, 2015, he was dismissed as Washington bureau chief and moved from the news bureau to the sales bureau.
-On May 30, 2016, he left TBS Television to become a visiting fellow at the East West Center, an American think tank, with journalists.
+On 23 April 2015, he was dismissed as Washington bureau chief and moved from the news bureau to the sales bureau.
+On 30 May 2016, he left TBS Television to become a visiting fellow at the East West Center, an American think tank, with journalists.

 According to Yamaguchi's Facebook account, he is now self-employed.